 Where to Stay in Rural Areas

 Accommodation options are more limited in rural places.
 There just aren’t enough people to support a big chain hotel.
-Places you may stay include:
+Places you may stay while participating in rural tourism include:

 - B&Bs- Most rural communities have a small bed and breakfast where travelers can stay.
 These are usually just rooms in houses.

 - Small town hotel or motel- You could stay in the nearest town or village with a hotel.

 - Homestay- People living in rural areas tend to be friendly and open.
 Many villages welcome visitors to stay in their homes with their families.

 - Camping- This is a great low-cost option.
 In most rural areas, you can easily find a place to pitch your tent.
 Many times it’s even free.